Jack Veneno

-Jack Veneno ("Jack the Venom"; born Rafael Antonio Sánchez; May 2, 1942 – April 6, 2021) was a Dominican professional wrestler and politician.
+Jack Veneno ("Jack Venom"; born Rafael Antonio Sánchez; May 2, 1942 – April 6, 2021) was a Dominican professional wrestler and politician.

 Professional wrestling career

 He became interested in wrestling as a teen, watching the Mexican luchador El Santo.
 He debuted in 1969.
 Also known as "El hijo de Doña Tatica" (Mrs. Tatica's Son), he worked for many years on Color Visión channel 9 during the 1970s, 1980s and 1990s, on a wrestling show called Lucha Libre Internacional.
 He was the main star of the show as well as the owner of the production company Dominicana de Espectaculos.

 On September 7, 1982, Veneno challenged Ric Flair for the NWA World Heavyweight Championship in the Palacio de los Deportes Virgilio Travieso Soto in Santo Domingo in front of an audience of circa 30,000 people.
 The match ended when Veneno applied his signature sleeper hold to Flair, with the bell ringing to signify the expiration of the match's time limit as Flair's arm dropped for a third time.
 The fans then celebrated Veneno winning the NWA World Heavyweight Championship.
 The title change was not recognized by the National Wrestling Alliance.
 Flair reportedly instructed Veneno to defeat him due to fears of the audience in the oversold arena turning violent if the popular Veneno lost.
 In the Dominican Republic, Veneno was reported to have surrendered the title back to Flair due to not being willing to leave the country to defend it.